Candihub/pixel/docs/docker.md

 Similarly to the code linting step, we use Pixel docker production image plus cached development dependencies on top of it to run the test suite.

+> nota bene: you will find a waiting loop hack for this step (before running `pytest`), this hack is required to ensure that the `postgresql` container is running, that the target database has been created and is fully operational.

 ## Continuous delivery

 TODO